lavinia roberts

 A librarian, disillusioned by the lack of interesting reference questions, posts a flyer on the NYC subway seeking questions.
 The response she gets will surprise you.

-Boomerang Theatre Company, First Flight Festival, Manhattan, NY, Nov.
+Boomerang Theatre Company, First Flight Festival, (Reading) Manhattan, NY – Nov.
 2012

 Counting Skunks (75 minutes)